ReyWilliams/blog/content/sound_detection.md

 > Each resulting sound is then converted into a set of different types of spectrogram images.
 This variety of spectrograms (including Mel, Harmonic, and others) can be tested to determine which spectrogram type works best with your data set.

 # Diagram (WIP)
+Please use the site footer to switch to light mode and better read the diagram labels.

 ![Diagram](https://raw.githubusercontent.com/ReyWilliams/blog/writing/content/images/Sound%20Stream.drawio.svg)